What happened that day?

 Bugler Allen painting

-In this highly romaticised painting young bugler William Allen is seen sounding his horn to give warning during a night attack at Boulcott's farm, Hutt Valley.
-Redcoat soldiers lie dead in the foreground and in the left background, and the boy is about to be killed with an axe blow by a Maori man on the left.
+In this highly romanticised painting, young bugler William Allen sounds his horn to give warning of the dawn attack at Boulcott’s Farm, Hutt Valley.
+Redcoat soldiers lie dead in the foreground and left background, and the boy is about to be killed by a blow from an axe.

 During the fighting at Boulcott's Farm, at the Hutt, on the 16th May, 1846, a bugler named Allen, belonging to the 58th Regiment, espied a body of rebels coming stealthily forward to attack the detachment of troops stationed there.
 He was in the act of sounding an alarm on the bugle to give warning to the regiment, when he was struck by a tomahawk on his right arm.
 He placed the bugle in his left hand, when that limb was also struck.
 Then, placing the bugle between his knees, he effected his purpose, but was instantly brained with the tomahawk.
 His heroic act saved the whole detachment from being massacred.